top of page

 Carvoeiro's Master Attraction

 Carvoeiro's coastline is undoubtedly its most attractive feature.
 High cliffs set the town against the small cove below, shielding it from the forces of nature.
-Golden cliffs frame the main beach, Praia do Carvoeiro, offering beachgoers fantastic views as they relax on the soft sands.
+Golden cliffs frame the main beach, Praia do Carvoeiro, offering beachgoers fantastic views as they relax on the soft, sandy shores.
 It is also an inviting spot for swimming, sunbathing or just enjoying the tranquility of the sea, due to its calm and clear waters.Diving along the coast of Carvoeiro is also suitable for adventurous people such as nature lovers.

-Some of the popular places near Carvoeiro town include the Algar Seco, a collection of unique rock shapes and sea caves sculpted over centuries by wind and water erosion.
+Some popular places near Carvoeiro town include the Algar Seco, a collection of unique rock formations and sea caves sculpted over centuries by wind and water erosion.
 It provides visitors with a breathtaking view of the ocean.
 It serves as an attractive location for photography, trekking, and exploration.
 Visitors can also explore the coast on boat trips to discover the many caves and grottoes along the shore.
 Known for its iconic circular opening at the top, the most popular sea cave in the Algarve is accessible by boat in the middle of the island or by kayak onto the Benagil Cave just east of Carvoeiro.

 For those seeking a more intimate experience, there are less well-known beaches and coves around Carvoeiro, such as Praia de Vale Covo and Praia da Marinha.
 The finely clear waters and dramatic cliffside surroundings of these beaches provide a welcome haven for swimmers and sunbathers.